Doravado/samuel_portfolio/index.md

 ### Key Insights
 #### Time Series Analysis
-  - From 2003 to 2017, the number of arriving flights goes down for the overall trend.
-However, it has skyrocketed since 2018 and peaked in 2019.
-The data plunge in 2020, expectedly.
-In 2022, flight traffic will return to the pre-pandemic level while still much lower than in 2019.
+  - In 2022, flight traffic will return to the pre-pandemic level while still much lower than in 2019.
 On average, the number of arriving flights is highest in August and lowest in February.

 ![](/image/airline/flightnumber.png)